-As of September 30, 2020, the District had invested \$44 million in a broad range of capital assets, including land, buildings, equipment, treatment plants, and distribution systems.
-Significant additions include water rights and ongoing engineering and construction for the Texas Water Development Board project.
+As of September 30, 2021, the District had invested \$50 million in a broad range of capital assets, including land, buildings, equipment, treatment plants, and distribution systems.
+Significant additions ongoing engineering and construction for the Texas Water Development Board project.
 (See Table A-3.)
 More detailed information about the District's capital assets is presented in the notes to the financial statements.